 The high-quality silicone provides flexibility and a watertight seal on the face.
 The buckles can be attached or removed to the silicone skirt and easily adjusted according to your convenience and movements.

-The notable aspect is the prescription (RX) lens that can be installed to the scuba mask only by a certified technician.
+The notable aspect is the (RX) lens that can be installed to the scuba mask only by a certified technician.
 All the lenses are made of tempered glass, which is known to be more resistant to water.

 It is available in all lens strengths to 10 and offers a bi-focal option for reading whenever required.